adioshun/gitBook_DeepDrive/paper2017-decision-level-fusion.md

 ### 2.2 Object detection and classification

+###### [AlexNet ]
-AlexNet [31] won the ImageNet classificationcompetition using CNN.
+- AlexNet [31] won the ImageNet classificationcompetition using CNN.

+###### [YOLO & faster R-CNN ]
-“You only look once” (YOLO) [35] and faster R-CNN [34] constructed a CNN architecturethat simultaneously performs object proposal generations and class classifications to reduce thecomputational times.
+- “You only look once” (YOLO) [35] and faster R-CNN [34] constructed a CNN architecture that simultaneously performs object proposal generations and class classifications to reduce the computational times.

+###### [Huang and Chen]
-Huang and Chen [28,29] proposed a variable-bandwidth network and aprobabilistic neural network for traffic monitoring systems.
+- Huang and Chen [28,29] proposed a variable-bandwidth network and a probabilistic neural network for traffic monitoring systems.

-However, if a model focuses on executiontimes rather than performance, the classification performance may be affected
+However, if a model focuses on execution times rather than performance, the classification performance may be affected

 ### 2.3 Detection on multi-sensor modality